PetterEckerbom/HumidityControl/README.md

 ### User Interface

-Since the NodeMCU has a built in WIFI chip you can easily track the status and change the settings of the device from your webbrowser simply by entering the local IP adress of the device, If you'd like to access it on another network you can make a portforward your router to get status of your terrarium when out and about.
+Since the NodeMCU has a built in WIFI chip you can easily track the status and change the settings of the device from your webbrowser simply by entering the local IP adress of the device.
+If you'd like to access it on another network you can portforward your router to get the status of your terrarium when out and about.
 Here is what the interface looks like, it works fine on both mobile and desktop: